approov/web-quickstart-hcaptcha-javascript/SHAPES-EXAMPLE.md

   </script>
 ```

-This loads the configuration and inserts an invisible document element, using the hCaptcha site key from the configuration, at the end of the document body for hCaptcha to render its widget.
+This loads the configuration and inserts an invisible container element, using the hCaptcha site key from the configuration, at the end of the document body for hCaptcha to render its widget.

 Modify the file `shapes-app/unprotected/assets/js/app.js` to import Approov and the configuration at the top of the file: